 Research on EVs, including available technology and financial assistance, during the municipal procurement process is central to the inclusion of hybrid and electric-only vehicles and equipment in the township fleet.
-There are sources of information on grants, EV technology, and municipal procurement that would help with the procurement process, such as the Climate Mayors Electric Vehicle Purchasing Collaborative, the PADEP Energy Programs Office, and the Pennsylvania Drive Electric program (PAEV Roadmap).
-A particularly useful resource is the Electric Vehicle Resource Kit for Municipalities prepared by the DVRPC: this toolkit is targeted to municipal managers and addresses concerns related to the purchase and incorporation of EVs into municipal fleets in Pennsylvania and New Jersey.
+There are sources of information on grants, EV technology, and municipal procurement that would help with the procurement process, such as:

+- Climate Mayors Electric Vehicle Purchasing Collaborative - PADEP Energy Programs Office - Pennsylvania Drive Electric program (PAEV Roadmap) - Environment America Electric Vehicle Toolkit for Local Governments and incorporation of EVs into municipal fleets in Pennsylvania and New Jersey.
 Other recommendations for transition to a clean municipal fleet are listed below.